ztripez/glimma/README.md

 **Plain‑text animation language — Markdown for motion**

 Glimma lets you storyboard lightweight SVG/CSS animations in the same way Markdown lets you write documents.
-One `.glimma` file defines shapes, groups, scenes and timelines; the CLI turns it into a self‑contained HTML animation that plays in any modern browser.
+One `.glimma` file defines shapes, groups, scenes and timelines; the CLI turns it into a self-contained SVG animation by default (add `--html` to wrap in an HTML page).

 > *If adding a feature makes the script harder to read than the concept it explains, drop it.* — Glimma founding rule